Welcome to Gibsons, BC

 Subway – Family-friendly sandwich shop location.
 Indoor seating, take-out.

 Uptown Eatery – Family-friendly restaurant open for lunch and dinner.
 Extensive diner-style menu.
 Licensed for wine and beer.
 Newly opened in June 2018.

 Wendy’s / Tim Horton’s – Family-friendly chain outlet duo.
 Indoor seating, outdoor patio, drive-through take-out.

 Wheatberries – Family-friendly local coffee shop chain offers fair trade coffee, desserts and bread baked fresh daily in-house, substantial sandwiches, soup, flatbread pizza by the slice.
 Indoor seating, outdoor patio.
-(Kiosk locations at Davis Bay, Sechelt Hospital and Langdale Ferry Terminal.)
+(Kiosk locations at Davis Bay, Sechelt Hospital.)

 Won – Wide selection of Japanese menu items.
 Family-friendly dining.
 Indoor seating.
 Licensed.

 Unless otherwise noted, all merchants accept Visa, MasterCard and Interac.
 Generally, AmEx not accepted (unless specifically noted below).